If you're seeing a large variance that doesn't make sense, don't worry just yet!

 Since the variance hinges on consumption data, it is very important to make sure that:

-- All bottles are properly counted
+- All items are properly counted during inventory

 Potential Sales Issues